dward2/BME547/Assignments/TSHTestDataConversion/README.md

 and hyperthyroidism and then stored in a JSON output file.

 ## Input Data
-A sample input file is found in a text file called `test_data.txt` in this repository.
+A sample input file is found in a text file called `sample_data.txt` in this repository.
 The data for a single patient is found on four lines with the following format:
 ```